JaydevSR/JaydevSR/README.md

 <br>

-🎓 I am an undergraduate student majoring in Electrical Engineering and Computer Science at [IISER Bhopal](https://iiserb.ac.in).
+🎓 I am an undergraduate student majoring in EECS at [IISER Bhopal](https://iiserb.ac.in).

 ❤️ I love studying physics and computer science and enjoy working on computational problems in statistical physics.
     ↳ Julia is a tool of choice for me.